The local Workhouse on Ballybarrack Hill

 During the past few years there has been a lot of work done by very many local people to commemorate the thousands of people, both old and young at the time of their deaths, who passed away during the Famine period of the 'Hungry Forties' in the nineteenth century.

-Much of this soul searching in these parts related to those who passed away as a result of conditions in the local Workhouse on Ballybarrack Hill.
+Much of this soul-searching in these parts related to those who passed away as a result of conditions in the local Workhouse on Ballybarrack Hill.
 So much so that there is an impression abroad that this old Workhouse, demolished in 1987, was built specifically to deal with the effects of Great Famine which began in 1846.

-Nothing, however, could further from the truth as this institution was erected at the time when Ireland was relatively prosperous and the population was exploding to a record level.
+Nothing, however, could be further from the truth as this institution was erected at the time when Ireland was relatively prosperous and the population was exploding to a record level.
 The Workhouses of Ireland were put there under the Poor Law Act of 1839 to try to remove the many beggars and destitute persons who were roaming the towns and countryside of Ireland at the time.

-Eventually a total of 163 Workhouses erected throughout Ireland to a design created by English architect George Wilkinson and the Dundalk Workhouse was one of them.
+Eventually a total of 163 Workhouses were erected throughout Ireland to a design created by English architect George Wilkinson and the Dundalk Workhouse was one of them.
 They served the purpose of housing destitute people for over eighty years until their running was taken over by the County Councils in 1924 and the local Workhouse became the District Hospital.
-They were also intended to provide useful work for inmates but many of them were in no fit state, or were too young, to do this hard work!
+They were also intended to provide useful work for inmates, but many of them were in no fit state, or were too young, to do this hard work!

 The cure for the poverty in Ireland of the early nineteenth century proved worse than the problem and it has been truly said that Workhouses rapidly became the most 'hated and feared institutions in Ireland' where poor people suffered and died for over a century.
 Even turning them into District Hospitals did not do much good for the conditions that prevailed in them and the were still known as 'Workhouses' by young people of my own generation.
 I can recall that my own father had a great fear of 'ending up in the Workhouse' as a result of falling in debt.
 I am sure that many Dundalk families suffered from the same phobias.